 If you would like to volunteer to help keep the cathedral open in the afternoons, please contact the cathedral office on 01738 632053 or at Enable JavaScript to view protected content. .

+Our Cathedral was begun in 1849 and designed by the famous gothic revival architect William Butterfield.
+It is 'A listed' which means it is of national or international importance.
+The Lady Chapel was built later and paid for by Mr MacGregor, immortalised by Beatrix Potter in her Peter Rabbit stories.
 The beauty and magnificence of the architecture is equally matched by the warmth of welcome found among the worshipping community here.
-We are a mission-shaped church, seeking to connect in many different ways with the community around us and beyond, welcoming visitors and groups from all over the world.
+We are a community centred on Jesus in the Eucharist and seeking to connect in many different ways with the community around us.
+We love welcoming visitors and groups from all over the world.